capytaine/capytaine/docs/theory_manual/theory.rst

-   However, the implementation of :math:`\tilde \Phi` in version 1 of Capytaine was not consistent with the use of :math:`\Phi` for diffraction problem and it was easy to forget the missing :math:`-j\omega` for some post-processing of :math:`\tilde \Phi` for radiation problems.
+   However, the implementation of :math:`\tilde \Phi` in version 1 of Capytaine was not consistent with the use of :math:`\Phi` for diffraction problem and it was easy to forget the missing :math:`-i\omega` for some post-processing of :math:`\tilde \Phi` for radiation problems.

    In version 2.0 of Capytaine, :math:`\Phi` is used everywhere instead of